Employers often can’t tell, and may not care, how you got your degree.

 4. Respected universities run online MBA programs

-If you want employers to value your MBA, ensure your program is credible.
-Generally, this means steering clear of the cheapest options.
-A high-quality MBA program can be reasonably priced but will never come at rock-bottom rates.
+If you want employers to value your MBA, choose a credible program.
+This generally means avoiding the cheapest options.
+A quality MBA can be affordable but won't come at rock-bottom prices.

-However, if an online program is dirt-cheap, it likely means corners have been cut.
-For example, student support might be inconsistent, the material could be outdated, or old technology may be used.
-In the U.S., weak accreditation could be an issue.
+However, if a program is too cheap, it likely means corners have been cut.
+Support may be inconsistent, materials outdated, or technology old.
+In the U.S., weak accreditation could also be a problem.

 What Do Employers Think of An Online MBA?

-Employers’ attitudes towards online MBA programs have evolved significantly over the years.
-Today, most employers view online MBAs from reputable schools as credible and valuable.
-They recognise that the rigour and quality of these online programs often match those of in person ones.
+Employers' attitudes toward online MBA programs have evolved significantly.
+Most now view online MBAs from reputable schools as credible and valuable, recognising that their rigour often matches in-person programs.

-The positive shift in perception is backed by a Future Learn survey indicating that hiring managers appreciate the self-motivation and technical acumen demonstrated by online learners.
-89% of employers also believe online study will be more common in the future.
+A Future Learn survey found that hiring managers appreciate the self-motivation and technical skills of online learners.
+89% also believe online study will be more common in the future.

-One challenge is that not all hiring managers are familiar with the concept of online education.
-For larger firms with established hiring processes, determining who should handle the hiring of an online MBA student who’s also working can sometimes be complex.
-Despite this, it’s not necessary for graduates to mention on their resumes that their degree was completed online – if employers are curious, they’ll ask.
+Not all hiring managers are familiar with online education.
+For larger firms, deciding who handles hiring for an online MBA graduate who’s also working can be complex.
+But graduates don’t need to mention their degree was online—employers will ask if they're interested.